Typed compositional quantum computation with lenses: Introduction

 Our proposal combines several components, which are all represented using dependent and polymorphic types in \coq. {\em Finite functions}\/ over $n$-tuples of bits can encode a $n$-qubit quantum state. {\em Lenses}\/ are injections between sets of indices, which can be used to describe the wiring of quantum circuits in a compositional way.
 They are related to the lenses used for view-update in programming languages and databases~\cite{Foster07combinators}. {\em Currying}\/ of functions representing states, along a lens, provides a direct representation of tensor products. {\em Polymorphism}\/ suffices to correctly apply transformations to curried states.
 We need this polymorphism to behave uniformly, which is equivalent to morphisms being natural transformations.

 Using these components, we were able to provide a full account of pure quantum circuits in \coq, on top of the \mathcomp{} library, proving properties from the ground up.
-We were also able to prove a number of examples, such as the correctness of Shor coding~\cite{Shor1995physrev} (formalized for the first time, albeit only for an error-free channel at this point), the Greenberger-Horne-Zeilinger (GHZ) state preparation~\cite{greenberger1989}, and the reversed list circuit~\cite{CoqQ-popl2023}.
+We were also able to prove a number of examples, such as the correctness of the Shor coding~\cite{Shor1995physrev} (formalized for the first time, albeit only for an error-free channel at this point), the Greenberger-Horne-Zeilinger (GHZ) state preparation~\cite{greenberger1989}, a qutrit encoding of the swap gate \cite{Garcia_Escartin_2013}, and the reversed list circuit~\cite{CoqQ-popl2023}.

 Our development is available online~\cite{qecc}.